 If used in solids, you can easily mix one packet into your child's favorite food until fully blended and enjoy immediately.
 Mix-ins are also perfect for purees, smoothies, or any food your child enjoys during infancy through toddlerhood.

-SpoonfulOne products are designed to support your babies eating preferences and make allergy protection an enjoyable and delicious experience.
+SpoonfulONE products are designed to support your babies eating preferences and make allergen introduction an enjoyable and delicious experience.

-Most food allergies in children are caused by 8 food groups: dairy, eggs, peanuts, tree nuts, soy, wheat, fish, and shellfish.
+Most food allergies in children are caused by 9 food groups: dairy, eggs, peanuts, tree nuts, soy, wheat, fish, shellfish, and sesame.

-Early introduction of allergens is designed to help prevent food allergies from developing, not cure an existing food allergy.
+Early introduction of allergens is designed to help reduce the risk of food allergies from developing, not to cure an existing food allergy.

-If you are not sure if your baby is at a higher risk of developing food allergies, visit your pediatrician and ask about early allergen prevention.
+If you are not sure if your baby is at a higher risk of developing food allergies, visit your pediatrician and ask about early allergen introduction.

-As the most comprehensive allergy protection product for babies, SpoonfulOne eliminates the fear, confusion, and guesswork out of introducing new foods.
+As the most comprehensive allergen introduction product for babies, SpoonfulONE eliminates the fear, confusion, and guesswork out of introducing new foods.

-Procured from the best and purest of sources, our products are made with wholesome, real ingredients and contain no artificial colors, flavors, or preservatives.
-Certified Organic by Oregon Tilth and responsibly manufactured in the USA, SpoonfulOne is designed with your family’s needs in mind.
+Procured from the best and purest of sources, our nutritious baby snacks are made with wholesome, real ingredients and contain no artificial colors, flavors, or preservatives.
+Certified Organic by Oregon Tilth and responsibly manufactured in the USA, SpoonfulONE is designed with your family’s needs in mind.

 The Bottom Line: If your baby -